stackotter/the-ctf-book/01-Web/02-CrossSiteScripting/Lesson.md

-TODO (haven't gotten around to making this lesson yet)
+TODO (haven't gotten around to making this lesson yet, but feel free to check out the challenge still)